 |If your income is no longer earned and/or your pension and savings will provide an adequate benefit to your spouse or partner to live on they may not need a life insurance payout to support them.
 Most people's outgoings reduce significantly in retirement.

 |If there is no inheritance tax payable on your estate or you are happy for it to be paid from the estate then you don't have to leave a sum of money to provide for this.

 |If there is enough money put aside to pay for funeral arrangements you needn't worry about making this provision.
 (Bear in mind the increasing cost of funerals over the years.)

 When is the cheapest time to buy life insurance?

 Life insurance is cheapest when you're young and healthy.
-Unfortunately, this is when few of us are thinking about it.
-Buying a life insurance policy early in life can reduce the cost of it even if you live a very long life.
+Unfortunately, this is when very few of us are thinking about it.
+Buying a life insurance policy early in life can be worthwhile as it reduces the monthly payments and the overall cost of it even if you live a very long life.

 If you are young and healthy and have no financial dependents, then you may feel that life insurance is unnecessary.
-Ironically, this is exactly when life insurance is cheapest and easiest to buy.
+Ironically, this is exactly when life insurance is cheapest and easiest to buy for most people.

-If you are reliant on your physical ability to work to earn the money that you depend on, consider sickness insurances such as income protection and critical illness insurance.
-These can provide you with a financial buffer in the form of an income or a lump sum if you become incapacitated through sickness or an accident.
+If you are reliant on your physical ability to work to earn the money that you depend on, consider sickness insurance such as income protection or critical illness insurance.
+These can provide you with a financial buffer while you recover in the form of an income or a tax-free cash lump sum if you become incapacitated through sickness or an accident.
 You can read more about income protection insurance and critical illness insurance in the following articles.